TopoVague/AnyAgent/docs/index.md

 # Features

 *   A basic Python base with flexible datastructures, algorithms, and methods geared towards applications in architecture and engineering;
-*   A basic Java/Processing base with basic building components developed using IGEO
 *   Interoperability with Java code and libraries such as IGEO, Ladybug, Honeybee;
 *   Geometry processing indepedent of CAD tools.
 *   Methods and solvers for numerical computation built around NumPy and SciPy.